jumanji144/picocli-minecraft/README.md

 ## Usage
 The command system is highly oriented around the already existing picocli syntax with a few extra added things.
 To register commands you must create a class that extends the respective platform base.
-After that picocli syntax can follow, with the exception that there is a added annotation `@Permission` that can be added to `@Command` annotated classes or methods that will check for the given permission before execution.
+After that picocli syntax can follow, with the exception that there is an added annotation `@Permission` that can be added to `@Command` annotated classes or methods that will check for the given permission before execution.
 For execution the `Base` class requires you to implement the `int execute()` method.
 For context related values the respetive Example for bukkit: